Jhuzef/landoftherair/README.md

 `docker-compose down --rmi 'all'`

-and then relaunching the containers with `docker-compose up` from the root directory.
+and then build the containers again with the same docker build command from the root directory.

 ### Making changes to the Docker file